jroller33/jroller33/README.md

 # 👨🏻‍💻 About Me

-## I'm currently in a full-stack coding bootcamp.
+<strong> I'm currently in a full-stack coding bootcamp.
-## There's links below to a lot of my recent assignments.
+There's links below to a lot of my recent assignments.</strong>

 <!---
 ## ✨Latest Finished Projects✨